gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ![Alt Image Text](./images/minio-create-bucket.png "Minio Homepage")

-### Create a Bucket using Mino MC
+### Create a Bucket using MinIO MC

-Before we can upload the files to Minio, we first have to create a bucket.
+Before we can upload the files to MinIO, we first have to create a bucket.

-Here are the commands to perform when using the Minio **mc** utility on the command line
+Here are the commands to perform when using the MinIO **mc** utility on the command line

 ```bash
 docker exec -ti minio-mc mc mb minio-1/flight-bucket